Sergio Salomón Céspedes

-Sergio Salomón Céspedes Peregrina (born 18 April 1969) is a Mexican politician affiliated with Morena and substitute Governor of Puebla since 15 December 2022.
+Sergio Salomón Céspedes Peregrina (born 18 April 1969) is a Mexican politician affiliated with Morena and substitute Governor of Puebla from 2022 to 2024.
 He was named by the Congress of Puebla to succeed the deceased Miguel Barbosa Huerta.

 Political career

 Prior to becoming a member of Morena, Céspedes was a member of the Institutional Revolutionary Party (PRI) and Movimiento Ciudadano.
 He twice served as a deputy to the Congress of Puebla from districts incorporating his hometown of Tepeaca, having been elected to serve from 2014 to 2018 and again in 2021; in between, he was Tepeaca's municipal president, running as the Movimiento Ciudadano candidate.
 In the legislature, he was the leader of the Morena majority, having switched to that party in his second legislative campaign, and presided over the Government and Political Coordination Board.
 He was also recognized as one of the defenders of policies proposed by governor Miguel Barbosa Huerta.